 People have recognized for quite some time that there is a crisis in American education in the area of mathematics.
-The U.S. is not generating enough students with a strong mathematics background to meet the need for the many industries that rely heavily on mathematics, including science, engineering, finance, and education, among others.
-At Innovations Academy we are fully committed to preparing all students, regardless of their life-
+In addition, California is facing a crisis in its shortage of math and science teachers.
+At Innovations Academy we are fully committed to preparing all students, regardless of their life-long goals, with a strong mathematical background as well as the self-confidence necessary to approach mathematics with ease.